Mushroom Ketchup

 Step 4

-Transfer the mushroom mix into a saucepan, or make it in one in the first place so you can use the same container all the way through.
-Put over a medium heat and simmer the mixture for about 15 minutes, it should still contain a good amount of liquid at this stage and no additional water should be added.
+Transfer the mushroom ketchup mix into a saucepan, or make it in one in the first place so you can use the same container all the way through.
+Put over medium heat and simmer the mixture for about 15 minutes, it should still contain a good amount of liquid at this stage and no additional water should be added.

 Step 5

 To dry your mushroom mash the best thing to do is spread it out on a baking tray and then leave it either in front of a fan or in the oven on the lowest heat possible for a few hours.
-It turns into a chunky mushroom powder which can be used in any liquid dish.
+It turns into a chunky mushroom powder that can be used in any liquid dish.